DhirenShivdasani/Celebrity-LookAlike-Streamlit-App/README.md

 # Celebrity-LookAlike-Streamlit-App
 Take a picture of yourself or upload in image of yourself to find out who your celebrity lookalike is!
+(I included only 134 celebrities so far, but I will add more later on)

 https://dhirenshivdasani-celebrity-lookalike-streamlit-app-app-mrbmo1.streamlitapp.com/